TheCoolestLaura-Diaz/TheCoolestLaura-Diaz/README.md

-# I appreciate everyone reading this right now
+# I appreciate everyone reading this right now.

 Welcome to my data portfolio (that's a work in progress) 👋